• Skip to primary navigation

 ingredients for a spinach and feta cheese omelet

-• Feta: I like full fat feta for its texture.
+• Feta: I like full fat feta cheese for its texture.

 • Spinach: Baby spinach is my recommendation for this recipe.
 I buy mine in the produce section prewashed and in a bag.
 If you buy yours loose, just be sure to wash it well before sauteeing.